KILTprotocol/portablegabi-tutorial/src/6_development.md

 cd $GOPATH/src/github.com/KILTprotocol/portablegabi
 ```

-Install all the dependencies, build the Portablegabi WASM and compile the typescript code.
+Next, you need to install all the node dependencies, build the Portablegabi WASM and transpile the Typescript code:

 ```bash
 yarn install
 yarn build
 ```

-Now you can execute the example to ensure everything worked fine.
+To ensure everything went fine, you can execute any of the provided examples:

 ```bash
 yarn ts-node docs/examples/exampleSingle.ts